Heinrich Rau: German Economic Commission

 The DWK's increasingly centralised administration resulted in a substantial increase in its staffing level, which grew from about 5000 employees in mid-1948 to 10,000 by the beginning of 1949.
 In March 1949, Rau, like the representative of a state, signed a first treaty with a foreign state, a trade agreement with Poland.

 1949–1953

 Establishment and difficult first years of a new state

 The time of Rau's German Economic Commission ended in October 1949 with the establishment of the East German state, the German Democratic Republic (GDR).
 The GDR was proclaimed on 7 October 1949, at a ceremony in the former Air Ministry Building in Berlin, until then the seat of Rau's organisation.
 Five days later, the DWK was formally abolished on 12 October 1949.
-Rau thereupon became a delegate of the People's Chamber, the newly established parliament of the GDR and joined the new government.
+Rau thereupon became a delegate of the People's Chamber representing East Berlin, the newly established parliament of the GDR and joined the new government.